adap/flower/doc/source/explanation-flower-architecture.rst

    Only the first and third SuperNodes are selected to participate in the training round.

-Therefore, with multi-tenancy, different ClientApps - or in other words
-- federations, can be easily chosen to run different workloads with Flower.
+Therefore, with multi-tenancy, different ``ClientApp``\s - or in other words - federations, can be easily chosen to run different workloads with Flower.

 To manage all of the concurrently running training runs, Flower adds one additional long-running service called SuperExec: